Ten Tips For Giving A Successful Presentation

 Vision is the most advanced of our senses, which means no matter how compelling a presenter you are, people will be drawn to your slides.
 Your slides are your back-up, not the main event.
 They should complement the verbal story you are telling, therefore limit your use of them and the amount of time they’re displayed.

 When it comes to slides design there’s no one-size rule.
 The best way to approach the design of your deck is to consider the three Rs:

 - REDUCE the amount of content so you don’t overfill slides;

 - REPLACE as much of the text as possible with graphics or images;

 - REVIEW your key message and get rid of slides that don’t support it (they can go in the appendix).

 Remember: if your slides contain a lot of information or complex content you will need to work twice as hard to hold the audience’s attention.

-8. Use the power of your voice
+8. Harness the power of your voice

 The voice is an extraordinary tool for inspiring and engaging audiences.
 Yet most people completely underutilise it.
 To create an impact and hold the attention of your audience you need to use a variety of pace, rhythm and melody.

 Your tone of voice should also mirror the intention of your thoughts, or you won’t sound believable.
 And don’t forget your body language.
 The variety of gestures you use and balance of movement with stillness (if presenting standing up) will also contribute to how you’re your message is received.
-(See our blog on Using Your Voice to Bring Your Presentation to Life)

 9. Tell stories, where you can